Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 ***Example: Off-heap Metastore Management***

-The following configuration provisions an `emptyDir` volume with the specified configuration and configures the Alluxio master to use the mounted directory for an on-disk RocksDB-based metastore.
+The following configuration creates a `PersistentVolumeClaim` for each Alluxio master Pod with the specified configuration and configures the Pod to use the volume for an on-disk RocksDB-based metastore.
 ```properties
 properties:
   alluxio.master.metastore: ROCKS